bengabay11/wolt-delivery-telegram-bot/README.md

 # Wolt Delivery Telegram Bot

-Python Telegram bot that monitors the delivery availability status of Wolt restaurant and sends notifications about it
+Python Telegram bot that monitors the delivery availability status of Wolt restaurant and sends notifications about it.

 ## Features

-- Scrapes the restaurant page for open/closed status
+- Querying Wolt to understand if the restaurant is currently available for deliveries
 - Sends a Telegram message to the bot channel
 - configurable for other restaurants